yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/go/ysql-pgx.md

   </li>
 </ul>

-The following tutorial creates a simple Go application that connects to a YugabyteDB cluster using the [pq driver](https://godoc.org/github.com/lib/pq), performs a few basic database operations — creating a table, inserting data, and running a SQL query — and then prints the results to the screen.
+The following tutorial creates a simple Go application that connects to a YugabyteDB cluster using the [pgx driver](https://pkg.go.dev/github.com/jackc/pgx), performs a few basic database operations — creating a table, inserting data, and running a SQL query — and then prints the results to the screen.

 ## Prerequisites